Darkness4/blog/pages/blog/2023-09-16-road-to-replicable-infrastructure/page.md

 ## Booting the OS with PXE

 From this point on, this is standard network booting.
-We need to setup a DHCP, PXE and TFTP server to server our kernel, inird and kernel cmdline parameters.
+We need to set up a DHCP, PXE and TFTP server to server our kernel, initrd and kernel cmdline parameters.

 I will NOT describe in details how to do it, but this is the big steps: